 Statistical analysis

-We used nonmetric multidimensional scaling (NMDS) (Minchin, 1987) to examine how species composition and abundance differed between the two CRP applications.
+We used nonmetric multidimensional scaling (NMDS) (Minchin, 1987) to examine how species composition and abundance differed between the two CRP applications at the plot scale.
 We created one ordination using cover data to understand abundances, and another after converting the abundance matrix to an occurrence matrix to examine species composition.
 We used stress plots to assess the fit of the NMDS ordinations.
 To examine how individual species drove the ordinations, we used a permutational correlation with an alpha of p < 0.001 to account for multiple tests.
 We calculated the Shannon-Weaver diversity index (Shannon and Weaver, 1949) and the species richness for each plot for native species.

-To investigate the response of individual species to pre-treatment conditions, we created a joint species distribution model (JSDM) in a Bayesian hierarchical framework (Tikhonov et al., 2020) for the occurrence of all species at the 0.1 m2 quadrat scale.
+To investigate the persistence of individual species in response to pre- and post-treatment conditions, we created a joint species distribution model (JSDM) in a Bayesian hierarchical framework (Tikhonov et al., 2020) for the occurrence of all species at the 0.1 m2 quadrat scale (4 per plot).
+We modeled occurrence rather than abundance because abundance can be much more variable from year to year than occurrence, and we were primarily interested in capturing long-term persistence.
 This model allowed us to estimate the probability of species occurrence while also accounting for inter-specific interactions and species traits.
 Because the model is estimating the occurrence of species, it has difficulty with species that only occur at one or two plots.
 Therefore, we grouped locally rare species with other functionally similar species (Table S1).
-The covariates were the seasonal averages of soil temperature, soil moisture, and air temperature surfaces, along with the total nitrogen content in the top 15 cm of soil measured in 2012, 2022 bare ground cover, year of seed application, and topographic wetness index.
+The covariates were the seasonal averages of soil temperature and soil moisture surfaces, along with the total nitrogen content in the top 15 cm of soil measured in 2012, 2022 bare ground cover, year of seed application, and topographic wetness index.
 Random effects were the strip number and the plot identity.
-Traits included in the model were maximum height, introduced, perennial, woody, graminoid, rhizomatous, and photosynthetic pathway (C3 or C4; Table S1).
+Traits included in the model were presence in the seed mix, maximum height, introduced, perennial, woody, graminoid, rhizomatous, and photosynthetic pathway (C3 or C4; Table S4).

-We created four Markov Chain Monte Carlo (MCMC) chains, each consisting of 1,500,000 iterations.
-We discarded the first 500,000 iterations for each chain and then recorded every 1,000th sample for a total of 1,000 posterior samples per chain, and 4,000 total.
+We created four Markov Chain Monte Carlo (MCMC) chains, each consisting of 7,500,000 iterations.
+We discarded the first 2,500,000 iterations for each chain and then recorded every 5,000th sample for a total of 1,000 posterior samples per chain, and 4,000 total.
 We assessed model convergence using the effective sample size (ESS) and the potential scale reduction factor (Ȓ) (Gelman and Rubin, 1992).
 We used Tjur R2 to assess explanatory power of the model.

-We observed in the field that P. smithii appeared to be in direct competition with B. tectorum.
+We observed throughout much of the field either high abundance of P. smithii or B. tectorum, but usually not both, and so we hypothesized that P. smithii was competing directly with B. tectorum.
 The approach described above quantifies interspecific interactions using occurrence data, and we wanted to examine this interaction further using abundance data.
 Therefore, we created a Bayesian hierarchical model (Bürkner, 2017) with B. tectorum occurrence in a 0.1 m2 subplot as a Bernoulli-distributed response, with the cover of P. smithii and other prevalent species and bare ground as predictors, with plot as a random effect.
 We also created an opposite model with the occurrence of the other prevalent species as a multivariate response variable, B. tectorum and bare ground cover as predictors, with plot as a random effect.

 All of the analyses were conducted in R (R Core Team, 2021).
 Table S2 lists all packages used.